 5) Bo Wah Effigies

 Bo Wah specializes in creating paper effigies, which are part of Chinese rituals and traditionally burned as offerings to honor the deceased.
-Most standard effigies are of clothes and houses, but these days they also create effigies of modern-day items like smartphones.
+Hence, most standard effigies are of clothes and houses, but these days they also create effigies of modern-day items like smartphones.
 Setting foot in here is a bit like visiting a museum and you just never know what you’re going to find.

 Boutiques & Shops